Banata

 typescript

-// Response: array of ResourceType objects, sorted by creation date
+// Returns an array of resource types sorted by creation date

 typescript